 High quality lenses have multiple coatings and layers that help make them scratch resistant, mirrored, and hydrophobic.

-The Best Polarized Sunglasses for Fishing
+The Best Polarized Sunglasses for Sight Fishing

 #1.
 Costa Blackfin

 The Blackfin is a pair of sunglasses that’s been around for a long time.
 Even though there have been many new technologies pioneered since the original glasses were created, the design is still one of the highest quality on the market today.